By Lou and Wendell René, Contributors

 We settled in, ordered drinks and soaked in the atmosphere.
 Everyone was in good spirits as they seemed to be engaged in light-hearted conversations regarding what they were about to eat.
 Many of the people in attendance had been to at least one other beer dinner before and this was simply a more recent version of what they have come to anticipate.
 There was no background music in the restaurant that night and every time the kitchen doors opened, people would slightly slow their speech down to glance at what the waiting staff was carrying out of the kitchen.
 We felt like the absence of music was a deliberate tactic to encourage conversation among dinner parties and adjacent tables.

-As IMG_2885we examined our menu Mr. Killoran took the floor to welcome us.
+As we examined our menu Mr. Killoran took the floor to welcome us.
 Heintroduced us to Mr. Lewin who presented us with the first beer of the night.
 IPAs (Indian Pale Ales) usually have a lot of “hoppy” flavours in them, tend to have higher alcohol content, and can be bitterer than your usual beer.
 However, Muskoka’s Detour served from a cask was mixed with Blood Orange, had a lower alcohol level and was therefore a more “sessionable” IPA.
 Cask-conditioned beer is naturally conditioned, unfiltered and served from a cask using gravity instead of the traditional nitrogen or carbon dioxide pressure.
 Before we go any further, you need to know something important, as it will come up a lot.

 MINI-CRASH COURSE #1